broadinstitute/viral-workshops/veme-ngs/alignment.md

 - Consensus genome and metrics: `assembly_fasta` (FASTA), `assembly_length`, `assembly_length_unambiguous`, `assembly_mean_coverage`, `align_to_self_merged_coverage_plot` (PDF)
 - Aligned reads to reference: `align_to_ref_merged_aligned_trimmed_only_bam` (BAM), `align_to_ref_merged_coverage_plot` (PDF), `align_to_ref_isnvs_vcf` (VCF)

-Typically, the `assembly_fasta` is used for downstream analyses (phylogenetic, etc) as well as data release/sharing, and other outputs listed above are used to evaluate sample data quality.
+Typically, the `assembly_fasta` is used for most downstream analyses (phylogenetic, typing, species-specific characterization) as well as data release and sharing.
+The other outputs listed above are used to evaluate sample data quality and filter which assemblies are included in downstream analysis.

 #### Coverage plot outputs